 In our article Deciding Between Childcare Centre, Parent’s Or In-law’s Care, two mummies shared their views and thoughts on their choice of placing their child in a childcare, or under the care of their in-laws or parents.

-Mrs Adeline Chin, a 25-year-old full time working HR personnel, with a one-year-old daughter Kaylee, chose to enroll her daughter in a Childcare Centre that provides Infant Care Services.
+Mrs Adeline Chin is a 25-year-old full time working HR personnel, with a one-year-old daughter Kaylee.
+She chose to enroll her daughter in a Childcare Centre that provides Infant Care Services.
 Here’s why:

 Here are a few prerequisites parents can take note before deciding on a particular centre:

 - Level of control and patience of the teachers

 - Daily and weekly time-table for the children

 - Amount of curriculum or activities for the week during their stay in the centres